carpentries-incubator/high-dimensional-analysis-in-python/_episodes/05-Regression-assumptions.md

 1. Formulate the null hypothesis (H₀) and alternative hypothesis (H₁) for the test.
 The null hypothesis typically states that the predictor has no effect on the response variable (coef=0), while the alternative hypothesis suggests that there is a significant effect (coef!=0).

 2. If using multiple predictors, check for multicollinearity.
-This can be an especially pervasive
+Multicollinearity can be an especially pervasive.

-3. Check linearity assumption for all predictors

-4. Fit the regression model: Use the appropriate regression method (e.g., ordinary least squares, logistic regression) to fit the regression model to your data.
+3. Fit the regression model to your data.
 Obtain the estimated coefficients for each predictor, along with their standard errors.

+4. Evaluate linearity assumption (if using univariate model, can do this step before model fitting via a simple scatterplot).

-5. Evaluate normality of errors
+5. Evaluate normality of errors assumption

 6. Calculate the test statistic: Calculate the test statistic based on the estimated coefficient and its standard error.
 The test statistic depends on the specific regression model and hypothesis being tested.
 Common test statistics include t-statistic, z-statistic, or F-statistic.